OH (216) 956-3246 FL (941) 779-8195

 The 7-Step Process for Filing a Wrongful Death Claim

-Understanding the process of filing a wrongful death claim can help you navigate this complex legal journey with greater confidence.
-Here’s a step-by-step guide:
+Knowing and understanding how the process works on filing a wrongful death claim, can definitely help you navigate this complex journey with more confidence.
+Here are the 7 steps.

 Step 1: Consult with a Wrongful Death Attorney

-The first and most crucial step is to speak with an attorney who specializes in wrongful death cases.
+The first and most important step is to set an appointment with an attorney who has experience in wrongful death cases.
 A qualified wrongful death lawyer can:

 • Evaluate whether you have a viable claim